mlswg/mls-protocol/draft-ietf-mls-protocol.md

 KeyPackage, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.

-## Group Creation from existing PSKs
+## Linking a New Group to an Existing Group

 Group creation may be tied to an already existing group structure, consisting of re-initialization of an existing group, or branching of a sub-group.